Bowel & Bladder

-Bladder Management (Christopher and Dana Reeve Foundation) – General bladder management principles after SCI.
+Bladder Management – General bladder management principles after SCI, Christopher and Dana Reeve Foundation.

-Bladder Management following Spinal Cord Injury: What you should know – by the Consortium for Spinal Cord Medicine, USA; PDF Download.
+Bladder Management following Spinal Cord Injury: What you should know (PDF) – Consortium for Spinal Cord Medicine.

-Bladder Management (GF Strong Rehabilitation Centre; Large format colour poster PDF) – to print, choose landscape, 8.5 x 11″
+Bladder Management (PDF) – G.F.
+Strong Rehabilitation Centre; to print, choose landscape, 8.5 x 11″

 Check out this chapter’s Video Playlist.